 Who is Philadelphia mass shooting suspect Kimbrady Carriker?

-The masked and heavily-armed suspect accused of killing five people in a mass shooting in the Kingsessing neighborhood of Philadelphia has been identified as a 40-year-old with a history of gun offences.
+The masked and heavily-armed suspect accused of killing five people in a mass shooting in the Kingsessing neighbourhood of Philadelphia has been identified as a 40-year-old with a history of gun offences.

-Philadelphia District Attorney Larry Krasner named Kimbrady Carriker on Wednesday as the shooter who sowed chaos and fear into the neighbourhood during the July 4 break, when residents should have been celebrating the holidays.
+Philadelphia district attorney Larry Krasner named Kimbrady Carriker on Wednesday as the shooter who sowed chaos and fear into the neighbourhood during the Fourth of July break, when residents should have been celebrating the holidays.

 Dressed in body armour and a ski mask and armed with an AR-15-style rifle and 9mm handgun, Carriker allegedly opened fire in the neighbourhood on Monday night, killing four men and a 15-year-old boy.